Menu Close

 Ground Team

 This unit is the core of LCSAR.
 All field personnel are assigned to this unit before going on to specialize in other areas of search and rescue.
 The Ground Unit provides professionally trained volunteers for ground search and rescue operations.
+All members obtain NASAR certification at the SARTECH II or higher level.

 Typical Tasks of the Ground Unit: